rremple/intervalidus/readme.md

 - As described earlier, in the `intervalidus-examples` subproject there is a sample billing application that shows how Intervalidus structures can be used to support time-oriented logic like billing directly.

+- Also in the `intervalidus-examples` subproject there is a sample "Software Product Feature Lifecycle and Rollout Management" application.
+It shows how Intervalidus structures, including the unique features of `DataMulti` and `DataVersioned`, could be used to manage and track the evolution of a software product.

 - Also in the `intervalidus-examples` subproject there is a sample rules-based application that shows how Intervalidus structures can be used to capture the outcomes of patients in a clinical trial.
 It uses a toy rules engine to